 “The Soviet Union emerged at this time as the unquestioned all-powerful influence in Europe….”

-August 4 Colonel Paul Tibbets briefed the men of the 509th Composite Group -the weapon delivery arm of the Manhattan Project.
-Tibbets was the commander of the unit.
+• August 4 Colonel Paul Tibbets briefs the men of the 509th Composite Group -the weapon delivery arm of the Manhattan Project.
+Tibbets is the commander of the unit.
 His men do not know the nature of the bomb they will carry.

-August 5 The bombing mission was confirmed and Colonel Paul Tibbets announced he would pilot the plane which he named “Enola Gay,” after his mother.
+• August 5 The bombing mission is confirmed and Colonel Paul Tibbets announces he will pilot the plane which he names “Enola Gay,” after his mother.

 Colonel Paul W. Tibbets, Jr., Pilot of the Enola Gay, the Plane that Dropped the Atomic Bomb August 6, 1945 (National Archives https://catalog.archives.gov/id/535737)

-August 6 8:15 AM local time: The first atomic bomb was detonated over Hiroshima.
+8:15 AM (Hiroshima local time) The first atomic bomb is detonated over Hiroshima.

 “In less than one second, the fireball had expanded to 900 feet.
 The blast wave shattered windows for a distance of ten miles and was felt as far away as 37 miles.
 Over two-thirds of Hiroshima’s buildings were demolished.
 The hundreds of fires, ignited by the thermal pulse, combined to produce a firestorm that had incinerated everything within about 4.4 miles of ground zero.”